 2. Flags rejected claims showing no coverage in effect

 The clearinghouse typically will mark rejected claims.
-Rejected claims are those where the patient cannot be located or the patient’s coverage has terminated.
+Rejected claims are those where the patient cannot be located or the patient’s coverage has been terminated.
 Your dental team can then quickly contact the patient to verify coverage and make any updates to current coverage in a timely manner, helping the claim be properly submitted to the payer.

 3. Correct dental claim information within the clearinghouse software to get the claim submitted